Jacobians with with automorphisms of prime order: Abstract

 \section{Abstract}

-In this paper we study principally polarized abelian varieties that admit an automorphism of prime order $p>2$.
-It turns out that certain natural conditions on the multiplicities of its action on the differentials of the first kind do guarantee that those polarized varieties are not jacobians of curves.
+In this paper we study principally polarized complex abelian varieties $(X,\lambda)$ that admit an automorphism $\delta$ of prime order $p>2$.
+It turns out that certain natural conditions on the multiplicities of the action of $\delta$ on $\Omega^1(X)$ do guarantee that those polarized varieties are not canonically polarized jacobians of curves.